 My curiosity is back.
 I start to see the differences again in a more positive light.
 I am more interested in experiencing more of this foreign culture than hiding behind my own background.
 I have started to establish a local network.
 Every day I meet new, strong, and positive-minded people and I embrace this new life.
 Of course, there are still moody days but I guess it is to the same extent as living back home.
 But wait a minute.
 Where is this ‘home’ now?
 Might it be here as well?
 On the other side of the planet?
 It might just well be so.

 You start to see that not everything is bad and that some characteristics of the new culture you are living in are actually really good and you might want to acknowledge that right now.

 Again, similar to the honeymoon period: Enjoy.
 Use the new drive to realize projects in your mind and reach out to new people.
 Strengthen your social surrounding and keep on learning.
-Realize that bad days don’t have so much to do with this new surrounding but with your personal mood.
-In the best case this period will go on for the longest.
+Realize that bad days don’t have so much to do with these new surroundings but with your personal mood.
+In the best case, this period will go on for the longest.

 Also, you might want to write down some parts of the new culture you really prefer to your own.
 Maybe there are some characteristics you might want to stick to also when you moved back or to another country.

 This phase is not mentioned by a lot of websites but I find it very important to know.
 As a lot of people reading this blog might find themselves on a temporary period abroad it is also crucial to consider what will happen when you move back – or more extreme – to another country.

 While at the beginning of your adventure there are days where you can’t think of something bad about moving back one day this might change during your adjustment period.
 Now that you feel comfortable and you arranged everything the way you want to, moving back might seem a little sad.
 You have to say goodbye again and start this whole cycle again.